Color psychology: Specific color meanings

-Meanings in cartography
+Color meanings in cartography

 In map design, additional color meanings are commonly employed to create intuitive map symbols, due to the natural colors of common geographic features.
-These correlations are commonly stylized and conventionalized, so that the color with the most intuitive meaning is often the nearest prototypical named color rather than that most similar to the real-world color (e.g., in very rare locations is water as deep and pure a blue as is commonly used in maps).
-Common (but by no means authoritative or exhaustive) examples include:
+These correlations are commonly stylized and conventionalized, so that the color with the most intuitive meaning is often the nearest prototypical named color rather than that most similar to the real-world color (e.g., in very rare locations, water depth is symbolized using different shades of the color blue).
+Common, but by no means authoritative or exhaustive, examples include: